 Cleaning a nose piercing involves rinsing it daily with saline solution.
 You can use a cotton pad to aid you in cleaning.
 A new nose piercing should be cleaned twice a day.
-The jewelry should be cleaned as well to avoid dirt and debris getting into the piercing.
+The jewelry should be cleaned also to avoid dirt and debris getting into the piercing.

 A septum piercing takes around three months to heal.
 It is similar to a regular nose ring in that it is best to clean with a saline solution.
 It only needs to be misted once a day as it is cleaned naturally by the nose’s mucus membranes.

 Don’t twist or play with the nose jewelry.
-Don’t try to force a dislodged ring back into its hole; simply twist it in a clockwise motion until it returns to its place.
+Do not try to force a dislodged ring back into its hole; simply twist it in a clockwise motion until it returns to its place.
 Leave the original jewelry in place until it is fully healed.

-Because this type of piercing is inside of the mouth, the aftercare process is different for oral piercings.
+As this type of piercing is inside of the mouth, the aftercare process is different for oral piercings.
 Oral piercings take up to four weeks to heal fully.
-Pay attention to any signs of rejection with oral piercings, and be careful not to eat particularly challenging foods that may dislodge the piercing.
+Pay attention to any signs of rejection with oral piercings and be careful not to eat particularly challenging foods that may dislodge the piercing.

 A navel piercing can take up to one year to fully heal.
 The navel piercing takes longer to heal because of the increased likelihood of irritation.
-This is a piercing that is more likely to be caught or irritated by clothing, so be sure to either avoid tight fighting clothes or wear an Ace bandage to protect the piercing.
+This is a piercing that is more likely to be caught or irritated by clothing.
+Therefore, be sure to either avoid tight fighting clothes or wear an Ace bandage to protect the piercing.

 Avoid putting anything on the navel unless instructed by your piercer or doctor.
-When cleaning a navel piercing, be sure to clean the entire area so as to remove any dirt or lint that may be trapped.
+When cleaning a navel piercing, ensure you clean the entire area so as to remove any dirt or lint that may be trapped.
 Use a saline solution at least twice a day.

-If “crusties” appear, don’t fuss with them, but you can clean them when cleaning the piercing.
+If “crusties” appear, don’t fuss with them, just clean them when cleaning the piercing.
 Try not to clean too often as this will irritate the area.
 Wearing loose-fitting clothes will help the healing process.

 What To Do If Your Piercing is Infected

 Sometimes, despite our best efforts, an infection occurs.
 Pay close attention to your piercing during aftercare in case signs of infection arise.
-There are things that can be done to aid in ridding the infection and promoting healing.
+There are things that can be done to get rid of the infection and promoting healing.

 What an Infection Looks Like

-An infected piercing is going to be red surrounding the pierced area and will be tender to the touch.
+An infected piercing is going to be red and tender to the touch.
 It is also likely to be swollen and may have some colored discharge.
-There could also be fluid drainage, itching, or tearing.
+There could also be fluid drainage, itching or tearing.